mlflow/mlflow-website/website/blog/2024-07-26-pyfunc-in-practice/index.md

 **MLflow**
 MLflow is an open-source platform for managing the end-to-end Machine Learning lifecycle, including experimentation, reproducibility, and deployment.
 In this project, it tracks experiments, manages model versions, and facilitates the deployment of MLflow PyFunc models in a similar manner to how we are familiar with individual flavors.
 [Learn more about MLflow](https://mlflow.org/).

-> **Note:** To reproduce this project, please refer to the [official MLflow documentation](https://mlflow.org/docs/latest/tracking/server.html) to set up a simple local MLflow Tracking server.
+> **Note:** To reproduce this project, please refer to the official MLflow documentation for more details on setting up a simple local [MLflow Tracking Server](https://mlflow.org/docs/latest/tracking/server.html).

 ## Creating the Ensemble Model

 Creating a MLflow PyFunc ensemble model requires additional steps compared to using the built-in flavors for logging and working with popular Machine Learning frameworks.

 To implement an ensemble model, you need to define an `mlflow.pyfunc` model, which involves creating a Python class that inherits from the `PythonModel` class and implementing its constructor and class methods.
 While the basic creation of a PyFunc model only requires implementing the `predict` method, an ensemble model requires additional methods to manage the models and obtain multi-model predictions.
 After instantiating the ensemble model, you must use the custom `fit` method to train the ensemble model's sub-models.
-Similar to an out-of-the-box MLflow model, you need to log the model along with its artifacts during the training run and then register the model in the MLflow server.
-A model alias ` production` will also be added to the model to streamline both model updates and inference.
+Similar to an out-of-the-box MLflow model, you need to log the model along with its artifacts during the training run and then register the model in the MLflow Model Registry.
+A model alias `production` will also be added to the model to streamline both model updates and inference.
 Model aliases allow you to assign a mutable, named reference to a specific version of a registered model.
 By assigning the alias to a particular model version, it can be easily referenced via a model URI or the model registry API.
 This setup allows for seamless updates to the model version used for inference without changing the serving workload code.
+For more details, refer to [Deploy and Organize Models with Aliases and Tags](https://mlflow.org/docs/latest/model-registry.html#deploy-and-organize-models-with-aliases-and-tags).

 The following sections, as depicted in the diagram, detail the implementation of each method for the ensemble model, providing a comprehensive understanding of defining, managing, and utilizing an ensemble model with MLflow PyFunc.